Jann Klose: Music career

 During a BMI writers camp in September 2016 in Cape Town, Klose met several well-known South African songwriters including Karen Zoid, RJ Benjamin, Tamara Dey, James Stewart, Jonathan "Ziyon" Hamilton and Shekhinah.
 Held during the annual Music Exchange conference in Cape Town, South Africa he was introduced to Nick Matsukis who invited Klose to record an album at the Academy of Sound Engineering in Johannesburg.
 RJ Benjamin agreed to produce the album and recording commenced over a 6 week period in April and May 2017.
 During the same time Klose attended a TutuDesk handover event in Limpopo Province.
 Final recording and mixing by Rici Martins were completed in September 2017.
 Significant buzz was created during the production of the album and both Sony Music SA and Gallo Record Company approached Jann to license the album.
 In February 2018 Gallo signed Jann and the IN TANDEM album with an option for a 2nd album.
-The first single "Take Me 2 Forever" was released on 13 April 2018 with the full album made available on 25 May 2018.
+The first single "Take Me 2 Forever" was released on 13 April 2018 with the album made available on 25 May 2018.
 Album release parties in Johannesburg, South Africa, Hamburg, Germany and New York City followed.